rzellem/EXOTIC/README.md

 ```

 If EXOTIC is installed correctly, you should not see any error messages.
 You can now start using EXOTIC by following the [examples](https://github.com/rzellem/EXOTIC/tree/main/examples) provided in the repository or by using our [sample dataset](https://github.com/rzellem/EXOTIC_sampledata/releases/).

+## Google Colab Cloud

+Google Colab is a free cloud service that allows you to run Python code in a Jupyter notebook environment without having to install any software on your computer.
+We have a series of tutorials that you can run in Google Colab to learn how to use EXOTIC.
+You can access these tutorials by clicking on the following links:
+- [Beginner Tutorial](https://colab.research.google.com/drive/1Xxx7XAwgRhtV7VmxpE1Jsb3SUumsZjWR) training module that walks you through the steps of how to turn telescope observations into light curves using sample data,
+- [Standard Tutorial](https://colab.research.google.com/drive/1CNRbMQC0FmiVC9Pxj_lUhThgXqgbrVB_) for people who use data from MicroObservatory robotic telescopes (we can give you data to convert to a light curve), and
+- [Advanced Tutorial](https://colab.research.google.com/drive/1_954Ec5bWeAH9r8xAxRZ1EmhF_03xVfe) for people who use observations from their own telescope.

+If those links are broken check our [website](https://exoplanets.nasa.gov/exoplanet-watch/exotic/welcome/) for the latest.

 ## New User Tutorials